 The supporting documents (in PDF format with a maximum file size of 3MB) to be uploaded MUST contain the following information:

 The supporting documents may include the following:

 medical certificates issued by doctors or allied health professionals registered in Hong Kong;

-testimonial or letter issued by the head of special school;
+testimonials or letters issued by the heads of special schools;

 reports issued by specialists of Education and Manpower Bureau / Education Bureau;